-'Resolved that the Directors and Management take the necessary steps to have annual election of Board members, instead of waiting 3 years for election of each Board member.
-This includes eliminating any by-laws that may hinder annual elections.'
+'Recommend that Directors and Management take the necessary steps to have annual election of Board members, instead of waiting 3 years for this is a stunning acclamation by the shareholders.

 'This same resolution was approved by a stunning 42% of the vote at the 1996 annual shareholders' meeting.
-In the world of corporate governance, known for shareholders almost always voting with management, this is a stunning acclamation by the shareholders.
-The 42%-yes vote is more impressive since management spent our money to pressure and lobby 30% of the votes to vote against this resolution last year.
+In the world of corporate governance, known for shareholders almost always voting with management,